nuneskris/nuneskris.github.io/_portfolio/2-1-0DataManagement.md

 There has been interesting movement in modern storae layer to enable reality of a lakehouse.
 I have a simple explaintion of what I call [Lakehouse (Modern) Storage Layer](https://nuneskris.github.io/publication/DataAnalytics-Storage-2024).
 There is basically three components of the storage layer in a data analytics architecture.
 Where are we going to store it?
 Cloud Storage; How is the data stored?
 FileFormat; How do we interact with the stored data?
 Table Format.
 It is very important to know your storage layer.

 # Curate
 Organizing, cleaning, and enriching the collected data to ensure its quality and usability.
 This process involves removing errors, filling gaps, and adding relevant metadata.

+## Data Cleansing
+Data cleansing, also known as data scrubbing, refers specifically to the process of detecting and correcting (or removing) corrupt or inaccurate records from a dataset.
+The primary goal of data cleansing is to improve data quality by fixing errors and inconsistencies.
+This process includes:

+### Error Correction
+Fixing known errors in data (e.g., typos, incorrect values).

+### Handling Missing Values
+Imputing, deleting, or flagging missing values.

+### Standardization
+Ensuring data follows a common format (e.g., date formats, text casing).

+### Deduplication
+Identifying and removing duplicate records.

+### Validation
+Ensuring data conforms to rules and constraints (e.g., data types, ranges).

+## Data Annotation
+Adding metadata, tags, or annotations to enhance understanding and usability.

+## Data Integration
+Combining data from different sources into a unified dataset.

+## Data Transformation
+Changing the structure or format of data to make it more useful or compatible.

+## Data Preservation
+Ensuring long-term storage and accessibility of data.

+## Data Governance
+Establishing policies and procedures to manage data quality, security, and privacy.

 # Integrate
 Combining curated data from different sources into a unified view.